360macky/astrodaily/README.md

 - 🧑‍💻 [HackerNews Thread of this ChatGPT Plugin](https://news.ycombinator.com/item?id=35554859)

+## ⬇️ Installation

+Currently the API of astrodaily for ChatGPT is available with: `api.360macky.com`.

 ## 🚀 Concept

 Astrodaily is a plugin for [ChatGPT](https://chat.openai.com) that gives you images